akka/akka/akka-docs/src/main/paradox/testing.md

 ### Resolving Conflicts with Implicit ActorRef

-If you want the sender of messages inside your TestKit-based tests to be the `testActor` simply mix in `ImplicitSender` into your test.
+If you want the sender of messages inside your TestKit-based tests to be the `testActor` mix in `ImplicitSender` into your test.

 @@snip [PlainWordSpec.scala]($code$/scala/docs/testkit/PlainWordSpec.scala) { #implicit-sender }